-The Master of Business Administration is a business-focused postgraduate program which has been designed to develop the skills required to work in business and management.
-An MBA degree is not only confined to business world it is also useful for those who want to become entrepreneurs, pursue career in the public sector, government, private industry, and other areas.
-An MBA programme provides practical skill along with theoretical knowledge in a wide variety of subjects like accounting, economics, marketing, human resource management, business operations and many more.
-The demand of this universally accepted degree is growing rapidly along with that the pattern and curriculum of the course is also changing.
-Now a days you can get a MBA degree by sitting at home too!!
+The Master of Business Administration is a business-focused postgraduate program that has been designed to develop the skills required to work in business and management.
+An MBA degree is not only confined to the business world it is also useful for those who want to become entrepreneurs, pursue a career in the public sector, government, private industry, and other areas.
+An MBA program provides practical skills along with theoretical knowledge in a wide variety of subjects like accounting, economics, marketing, human resource management, business operations and many more.
+The demand of this universally accepted degree is growing rapidly along with that the pattern and curriculum of the course are also changing.
+Nowadays you can get an MBA degree by sitting at home too!!
 Yes, you have read it right.
-Apart from full time MBA courses one can also pursue part time and online MBA courses.
+Apart from full time MBA courses, one can also pursue part-time and online MBA courses.
 Students often get confused between fulltime and part time MBA courses.
 What are its advantages and disadvantages and which one is right for them.
 So before taking any decision first ask these few questions to yourself.

-- What are your purposes of pursuing MBA?
+1. What are your purposes for pursuing MBA?
 Is it for the promotion in the same industry you are working or you are a fresher and have recently completed your graduation?

 If your mind is still wrestling between the full time and part time MBA decision, here are six factors to consider when comparing part-time and full-time programs:

 1. Time duration-

 Full time MBA programme is a course of two years duration whereas most of the part time MBA programmes are completed within 3 to 5 years.
 Market demand changes continuously.
 There is a possibility that, if a part-time MBA student has targeted a specific course for a specific purpose,which may become less appealing after 3 to 4 years, when he will complete his MBA.